nlenno1/moviewiki-ms3/README.md

 ---
 ## Features for future releases

-- Advanced Movie Search using mulitple parameters
+- Advanced Movie Search using multiple parameters
 - Search User Profiles
-- Recieve notificatons about activity related to - the User
+- Receive notifications about activity related to - the User
 - Display Cinema times & location/Link to streaming services on Movie Profile
 - Report/Suggest corrections/updates for Movie Profiles
 - Moderate Content being submitted by Users